-mises belonging to the Society in Great Queenstreet, with the hall to be built thereon, should be vested in trustees, as a security to the subscribers, who should be paid 51. per cent. for their money advanced, the whole interest amounting to 2501. per annum; that this interest should be divided among the subscribers, and the survivors or survivor of them; and, upon the death of the last survivor, the whole to determine for the benefit of the Society.
-The Grand Lodge approving the plan, the subscription immediately commenced, and in less than three months was complete; upon which the trustees of the Society conveyed the estate to the trustees of the tontine, in pursuance of a resolution of the Grand Lodge for that purpose.
+On the 22d of February 1775, the hall-committee reported to the Grand Lodge, that a plan had been proposed and approved for raising good, to complete the defigns of the Society, by granting annuities for lives, with benefit of survivorship; a plan now known under the name of Tontine.
+It was accordingly refolved, That there should be one hundred lives at 50l. each; that the whole premises belonging to the Society in Great Queenftreet, with the hall to be built thereon, should be vested in trustees, as a security to the subscribers, who should be paid 51. per cent. for their money advanced, the whole interest amounting to 250l. per annum; that this interest should be divided among the fubscribers, and the survivors or survivor of them; and, upon the death of the last furvivor, the whole to determine for the benefit of the Society.
+The Grand Lodge approving the plan, the subscription immediately commenced, and in less than three months it was complete; upon which the trustees of the Society conveyed the estate to the trustees of the tontine, in pursuance of a resolution of the Grand Lodge entered into for that purpose.